Roland Springs Ranch Locality 1, an earliest Pleistocene fauna

 members checking in objects, crosschecking of field forms,

-collections organization, and sorting of all resultant concentrates
+and sorting of all resultant concentrates

 Quaternary Research Center (QRC) for additional processing